JSandusky/Urho3DProcGeom/README.md

 # Urho3D ProcGeom

-**NOTE:** Image and Drawable only contain one addition each, DrawLine and WriteGeometryToOBJ.
+**NOTE:** Image, IndexBuffer, and Drawable only contain one addition each: DrawLine, SetDataOptimal (*converts 32-bit to 16-bit indices if possible*), and WriteGeometryToOBJ.

 Procedural geometry utilities for Urho3D.